 Prepare Your Herbs

-- Pick through your herbs and remove any damaged leaves, stems or debris that you don’t want to dehydrate.
+- Go through your herbs and remove any damaged leaves, stems, or debris.

-- Wash your herbs under cool water.
+- Wash herbs under cool water.
 If I’ve grown my own, I simply rinse to remove dust and any odd debris.
-If I’ve purchased from the grocery store, I use a fruit and vegetable wash.
-My friend, Jennifer from Self Reliant School, has a great DIY recipe on her site or you can purchase a pre-made version (like this one from Amazon).
-I simply spray the leaves and allow to soak for a few minutes, then rinse as per directions.
+If I’ve purchased from the grocery store, I might choose to wash in equal parts of water to vinegar.
+Or you can purchase a pre-made version (like this one from Amazon).
+Simply spray leaves and allow to soak for a few minutes, then rinse as per directions.

-- Lay your herbs out on a lint-free, absorbent cloth (I love tea towels for this reason), and allow to air dry.
+- Lay your herbs out on a lint-free, absorbent cloth (I love tea towels for this reason), and allow them to air dry.
 Or you can pat dry with a second cloth.
-Another alternative is to use a salad spinner to quickly remove the bulk of the moisture from the leaves.
+Another alternative is to use a salad spinner to quickly remove the excess moisture from the leaves.
 I find the salad spinner the quickest way to do this if I have a large quantity of herbs to do.

 This method is great for those long-stemmed herbs such as rosemary, sage, parsley, thyme, mint, basil, dill, and marjoram.
-This is even a favorite way to preserve herbs because it keeps their flavor and colors the brightest.
+This is a favorite way to preserve herbs because it keeps their flavor and colors bright.

-You’ll want to gather up your herb stems into small packets of no more than three or four stems.
+You’ll want to gather up your herb stems into small packets or bunches of no more than three or four stems.

 TIP: You can put paper bags over your bundles if you worry about the dust.
 Just punch a few holes in all sides of the paper bag to facilitate airflow.

-You can use old window screens, or you can build a simple drying rack from 1×1’s and windows screen material stapled to it.
-Then lay out your herbs in single layers.
+You can use old window screens or build a simple drying rack from 1×1’s and windows screen material stapled to it.
+Then lay your herbs in single layers.
 You can put a block between screen squares and stack them.
 This works similarly to hanging them, but can work outside in a protected area.

-Alternatively, you can use a hanging mesh rack like this one I recently purchased.
-This allows me to hang indoors or out – and not worry about those pesky insects trying to nest in my food!
+Alternatively, you can use a hanging mesh rack.
+This allows you to hang indoors or out – and not worry about those pesky insects trying to nest in your food!

-By far my favorite way to dry herbs is using a dehydrator.
-You can set the temperature to be perfect for drying herbs, which is approximately 95-100F.
-This way, you aren’t cooking out more nutrients than necessary.
+By far my favorite way to dry herbs is using a food dehydrator.
+You can set the temperature to be perfect for drying herbs, which is approximately 95°-100°F. This way, you aren’t cooking out more nutrients than necessary.

-Simply prepare your herbs, place on the trays provided, turn on your machine, and between 4-12 hours, depending on the herb you’re drying, you will be ready to go.
+Simply prepare your herbs, place on the trays provided, turn on your machine, and between 4-12+ hours (depending on the herb you’re drying, the size of the leaf, your home’s humidity, etc.).

-- Set your oven on the lowest temperature setting.
+- Set your oven to the lowest temperature setting.

-- Lay out your herbs on a grill or tray then place in your oven.
+- Place your herbs on a grill or tray then place in your oven.

 - Close the door, but put a metal spatula or oven mitt or something in the door so it stays open.

 Safety Tip: Do not walk away from the oven.
-It’s a safety hazard and you want to make sure no one gets burned or the mitt catches fire.
+It’s a safety hazard, and you want to ensure no one gets burned or the mitt catches fire.

-You want to allow the heat to escape so as not to cook the herbs – just dry them.
-You’ll have to check often to see if they are dry enough as all herbs take different amounts of time depending on what they are.
+You want to allow the heat to escape, not to cook the herbs – just dry them.
+You’ll have to check often to see if they are dry enough, as all herbs take different amounts of time depending on what they are.
 It may take 3-4 hours, but check often.

 - Allow your dried herbs to come to room temperature.